ftlabs/alignment/Readme.md

 ## Notes

-The article data is taken from the Financial Times' Search API.
+* The article data is taken from the Financial Times' Search API.
 Its the most recent 100 (max) articles which contain the user-supplied phrase.
+* Error checking?
+Nope.